You are viewing a free preview of this lesson.

 Subscribe to unlock all 10 lessons in this course and every other course on LearningBro.

-This final practice set combines all the themes from the previous nine sets into a single mixed bank.
-This mirrors the real UCAT SJT, where questions on patient safety, teamwork, communication, integrity, confidentiality, academic honesty, competing demands, ethical dilemmas, and time-pressured decisions are all interleaved randomly across the 69-question test.
+This final practice set combines all the themes from the previous nine sets into a single mixed bank, covering the UCAT SJT question format in which questions on patient safety, teamwork, communication, integrity, confidentiality, academic honesty, competing demands, ethical dilemmas, and time-pressured decisions are interleaved across the test.

 Practising with mixed scenarios is essential because it trains you to switch rapidly between different ethical frameworks and professional principles.
 In the real test, you will not know what theme the next question covers — you need to identify the core issue quickly and apply the right framework instinctively.